Available with Standard or Advanced license.

 To paste data into a PostgreSQL or SQL Server database, the user connected to the target database must own a schema with the same name as the database username.
 In SQL Server, it must be the user's default schema.

-A new table or feature class is created in the target database or enterprise geodatabase.
+The table or feature class, with all its content, is created in the target relational database or enterprise geodatabase.